Testing and diagnosis usually happen at the same time.

 Stage IA: The tumor is 2 centimeters or smaller.

-Stage IB: The tumor is larger than 2 centimeters but not larger than 4 centimeters.
+Stage IB: The tumor is larger than 2 centimeters but not larger

-Stage II is divided into stages IIA and IIB, depending on the size of the tumor and where cancer has spread.
+Stage II, is divided into stages IIA and IIB, depending on the size of

 Stage IIA: The tumor is larger than 4 centimeters.

-Stage IIB: The tumor is any size and cancer has spread to 1 to 3 nearby lymph nodes.
+Stage IIB: The tumor is any size and cancer has spread to 1 to 3

-Stage III, the tumor is any size and cancer has spread to four or more nearby lymph nodes; or the major blood vessels near the pancreas.
+Stage III, the tumor is any size and cancer has spread to four or

-Stage IV In stage IV, the tumor is any size and cancer has spread to other parts of the body, such as the liver, lung, or peritoneal cavity (the body cavity that contains most of the organs in the abdomen).
+Stage IV, In stage IV, the tumor is any size and cancer has spread to

 How does cancer spread?